top of page

 The Tribal Law and Policy Institute (TLPI) looks forward to welcoming new and returning attendees in-person for the

-The Tribal Law and Policy Institute (TLPI) is pleased to offer three plenary sessions, and forty workshops organized into four tracks:
+The Tribal Law and Policy Institute (TLPI) is pleased to offer three plenary sessions, and twenty-seven workshops organized into three tracks:

 • Adult Healing to Wellness Court